 Addressing the issues of access to the nation's resources under government controlled lands is complicated.
 Recent successful laws that have addressed access are the Deepwater Royalty Relief Act, The Royalty Fairness and Simplification Act, and moratoriums on rules for illegally assessing new petroleum royalties.
 We are pleased to announce that in a recent decision, IPAA v.
-Armstrong, the District Court ruled that in fact the government doesn't have the legal right to require producers to market at no cost to the lessor, a matter at the heart of the petroleum royalty rulemaking.
+Armstrong, the District Court ruled that in fact the government doesn't have the legal right to require producers to market at no cost to the lessor, a matter at the heart of the petroleum royalty law.
 These actions have enhanced the development of federally controlled resources.

 The legislative requirements of the Deepwater Royalty Relief Act are expiring.
 The authority to continue royalty relief will rest in the hands of the Minerals Management Service.
 IPAA believes it is critical to continue to provide a royalty structure that encourages offshore development.
 The Deepwater Royalty Relief Act has proven that its approach works.
 However, while its benefits have largely flowed to the major integrated petroleum companies, independents are now moving more aggressively into the offshore generally and the deepwater more specifically.
 Major integrated companies are moving toward the ultra-deep water where their cutting edge technologies are allowing them to go.
-IPAA and other associations, and companies involved in the offshore have begun working with MMS and the DOE to look at how royalty policies can enhance domestic offshore production.
+IPAA and other associations, and companies involved in the offshore have begun working with MMS and the DOE to look at how royalty policies can enhance all of this domestic offshore activity.
 Hopefully, these efforts will lead to administrative actions to create a royalty structure throughout the offshore that will enhance domestic production.
 However, if this result does not occur, Congress will need to address offshore royalty policies.

-At the same time it is equally important to recognize that a larger aspect of access to natural resources involves opening access to that which is not now available and halting the trend of further embargoes of western lands.
+At the same time it is equally important to recognize that a larger aspect of the access issue involves opening access to that which is not now available and halting the trend of further embargoes of western lands.
 Unfortunately, the Administration avoids dealing with the clear need to open government lands to exploration and production.
 It hides behind an environmental sensitivity argument that is proven wrong by its own DOE report.

-It focuses on arguments against opening ANWR and avoids dealing with access issues offshore and in the Rockies where its own National Petroleum Council Natural Gas study concludes that over 200 trillion cubic feet of natural gas is either off limits or difficult to permit.
+S. 2557 makes critical changes to this approach.
+It includes provisions to open ANWR and to revise the management of government controlled lands.
+Many of these will affect the Rockies where the National Petroleum Council Natural Gas study concludes that over 100 trillion cubic feet of natural gas is either off limits or difficult to permit.

-It is important to understand that access issues differ between these areas.
+It is important to understand that access issues differ between these government controlled areas.
 ANWR and offshore activity off of California, the Eastern Gulf of Mexico, and the Atlantic are constrained by policy decisions, both executive and legislative, through prohibitions and moratoriums.
 These are based on outdated reactions to spills occurring in the past.
 The Administration's own study, Our Ocean Future, concluded unequivocally that offshore natural gas and petroleum production is a success story.
 We need to move into the 21st century and make enlightened decisions to use these critical national resources.